 Is your inbox full again?
 Just been given another deadline?
 Spilt your coffee?
-Is the best part of your day really when it’s time for you to go home?
-Well you’re not alone; new research from the Trade Union Centre has shown that over an incredible 70% of workers said that stress was a problem in their workplace.
+Is the best part of your day really when you log off for the day?
+Well, you’re not alone, because research from the Trade Union Centre has shown that over an incredible 70% of workers say that stress is a problem in their workplace.

 But, as we know, stress causes premature ageing and serious illnesses, so if you can’t change your situation at work, it’s worth changing your reaction to it and having some office stress busters up your sleeve.